Medium tree finch

 15 – 20 years

-The medium tree-finch is endemic to Floreana island, and only found in the small range of 23 km2.
-It is only found in the highlands of Floreana, in forested habitats such as evergreen forest, tropical deciduous forest, and humid scrub.
-The medium tree-finch is a small, fast bird, mostly greyish-brown, with white and yellowish underparts helping it to blend in with its surroundings very well.
+The medium tree finch is endemic to Floreana island, and is only found in a small range of 23 km2 in the highlands, in forested habitats such as evergreen forest, tropical deciduous forest and humid scrub.
+The medium tree finch is a small, fast bird, mostly greyish-brown, with white and yellowish underparts helping it to blend in with its surroundings very well.
 It used to be found across Floreana, but in recent years the island has suffered extensive habitat destruction due to human activity; agriculture expansion, degradation by free-ranging domestic livestock and invasive species such as feral pigs, rats, and cats.
 These invasive species have had a detrimental effect on the native wildlife across Floreana island, with the birdlife particularly hard hit.

 Medium tree finches in Galapagos

 "12 species are locally extinct on the island, including the Floreana mockingbird and Floreana racer snake."

 Once home to some of the most iconic wildlife in Galapagos, Floreana has been devastated by invasive species.
 We are supporting a hugely ambitious project to restore the island to its former glory.